 Red Hook has several breweries, a winery, and even its own distillery - but if you’re picking one place to drink in the neighborhood, it should be Sunny’s.
 This tchotchke-filled bar opened as a saloon for Longshoremen to drink and hang out after working on the shipping docks, and it still feels like a relic you’d find in a time capsule.
 Sunny’s is run by two brothers who were born in the very same building (their family opened the bar in 1890), and they host live music nearly every day of the week from 8-10pm.

 After transitioning to a general store model during 2020, this long-standing neighborhood restaurant and cocktail bar moved into a different Van Brunt Street space about a block from the old location.
-They’re currently finishing renovations for the new restaurant, which will operate as both a general store and an all-day restaurant.
-Stay updated with their progress via Instagram.
+They finished renovations for the new restaurant in early September 2021, and the new spot will operate as both a general store and an all-day restaurant.

 Looking for coffee and a snack (and potentially some air conditioning)?
 This bakery on Van Brunt is one of our favorite places for a break from record store shopping and sniffing our own sunscreen-scented sweat.
 Baked opened in 2005 and still makes incredible pastries and cakes, like a crumbly blueberry tart that tastes like a pie wrote you a personalized love letter.
 If you’re in need of a cake for a birthday or a big party, they also have customizable options that always look beautiful.